Christo107/Training_Quiz/README.md

     * I tested that the final score is displayed to the trainee when they complete the quiz. **Passed**

 ## Design
 - The design of the quiz is simple and straightforward in nature.
 How the quiz is to be used did not require any visual image elements, and these would be a distraction for the trainee.
+I wanted to first provide instructions to the user so they understood what was required of them to complete the quiz. also, where errors could be made, I wanted to provide feedback to guide back to where they should be.
 ### Accessibility
 The app provides feedback to the user at various stages to instruct them if they have made an error, for example, if they do not enter a name at the beginning, they are instructed to enter a name to proceed.